 Teresa Roxburgh, Library Director

-Your donation will enable us to meet our operating expenses, to offer more programs and resources, and to improve and adapt in a changing world.
-Our Board and staff thank you for your thoughtfulness and generosity.
+As we look ahead to 2020 we are incredibly excited for everything the Library has in store.
+Your donation will enable us to meet our operating expenses, to offer more programs and resources, and continue to improve and adapt.
+On behalf of everyone on the Library staff and the Board of Trustees, we thank you for your thoughtfulness and generosity.

 Please visit our donation page HERE where you can conveniently donate online with a credit card.

 ~Cynthia Newby, Chairwoman, on behalf of the Board of Trustees of the Roxbury Public Library

 Jeff Bennett, Mark Cohagen, Ciara Gorglione, Alan Johnson, Kathleen Keefe, Mary Schinke, Pamela Southworth, Joan Stracks